Handling errors in Step Functions workflows - Amazon Step Functions

 • When, after Parameters processing, the input of a state is larger than the payload size quota.

-For more information on quotas, see Quotas.
+For more information on quotas, see Step Functions service quotas.

 Note